Muscle Testing Tips

 "War" - "Peace"

 question or statement.
-It is important to slow down and be very
+At least initially, it is important to slow down and be very

 Finish your statement or question and then test.